i4Ds/stixdcpy/README.md

 - Auxilary data
 - STIX solar flare list

-It also provides modules for use to preview the data.
+It also provides modules for users to preview the data.
 Note that data downloaded with stixdcpy are not validated.
 They should not be used for publication purpose.
-If you need validated data, please visit solar orbiter data archive or contact us.
+If you need validated data, please visit solar orbiter data archive or [contact us](https://pub023.cs.technik.fhnw.ch/wiki/index.php?title=Contact_Us).

 # Installation
 ```sh